Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 ## Service Fees

-1. Pixboost provides several Plans: “Free”, “Basic”, “Advanced”, ”” and “Enterprise” Plans (or “Plans”).
+1. Pixboost provides several Plans: “Free”, “Basic”, “Advanced”, ”All Included” and “Enterprise” Plans (or “Plans”).
 Users of the Service can choose a Plan from the Pixboost Website within the section entitled “Plans”.